WASDi/wasd-lib3d/README.md

 ###### Basic concepts

 * World: Contains every 3D object to be rendered.
-* Object3D: A 3D object, consisting of one or more PrimitiveShape.
+* Object3D: A 3D object, consisting of one or more Atoms.
-* PrimitiveShape/Renderable: A fundamental 3D-shape which can be projected onto a 2D surface.
+* Atom: A fundamental 3D element which can be projected onto a 2D surface.
-* FrameData: Represents how a Renderable (3D) should be drawn on a 2D surface (your monitor).
-Valid for one frame
+* FrameData: Represents how an Atom should be drawn on a 2D surface (your monitor).
+Valid for one frame.

 The most interesting part, translates a 3D position to 2D based on camera position: